Axlefublr/main/Notes/Change notes.md

-Undo / redo and horizontal scroll mouse hotkeys switched once again
+Com and psh synhigh removed, since I'm not going to update that repo anymore

-Added runner entries for package and config, but for the new extension I'm using
+Single line functions in Base.ahk are now arrow functions, since the extension I'm now using supports them as symbols